devdrik/robo-arm/README.md

 ### Python environment

 You need a python3 environment with pip installed in order to get the robo arm to work.
 In that env you need to install [ikpy](https://github.com/Phylliade/ikpy).
+You only need ikpy, if you intend to use inverse kinematics.
 ```
 pip install ikpy
 ```